 Nonetheless, where the work is somehow problematic despite being orthodox, for example, if it proposes opinions whose nuances may confuse the lay faithful, we will make due warning.
 For indeed, even a text that is formally orthodox may pose dangers for untrained persons or for trained persons who have drifted from the grace and truth of the Lord.

 What about works by non-Catholics?

-Certain works by non-Catholics may be indexed if they support or point to Catholic teaching (the essays of T.S.
+Certain works by non-Christians or non-Catholic Christians may be indexed if they support or point to Catholic teaching (the essays of T.S.
 Eliot, for instance) or are appropriate reading for Catholics (like the works of Aristotle), but always with the proper notice of their non-Catholic origin.
 In the case of some converts to the Faith, the works they wrote before they became Catholics may be so suffused with Catholicity that they may be included with little hesitation, as in the case of works by Chesterton the Wonderful.

 What about paid or for-purchase ebooks?

 Since the Project is primarily focused on legally free ebooks, the paid ebooks will not be updated frequently.
 Nonetheless, we would appreciate comments giving notice of such ebooks, hopefully with links to proof of their Imprimatur or to sample pages that would help in verifying their orthodoxy.